diversario/node-ssdp/README.md

     })
 ```

-Take a look at `test` directory as well to see examples or client and server.
+Take a look at `example` directory as well to see examples or client and server.

 ##Configuration
 SSDP constructor accepts an optional configuration object.
 At the moment, the following is supported: